marvinhagemeister/changelogged/README.md

 People kept asking me what tool I use, so I spent 2 evenings adding proper error handling and converting it into a proper module.
 It's by no means perfect and doesn't support advanced features or anything, but it does the job for me.
 I mainly published it because it may prove to be useful for other OSS peers.
 I'm open to accept PRs though, if somebody wants to add that.

-_Note: It's limited to 100 possible entries in a range and ou need a valid [GitHub API token](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql) to be able to use this module._
+_Note: It's limited to 100 possible entries in a range and you need a valid [GitHub API token](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql) to be able to use this module._

 ## Usage